skoolkid/skoolkit/sphinx/source/commands.rst

 will convert the file `game.skool` into a bunch of HTML files.
-If any files named `game*.ref` (e.g. `game.ref`, `game-bugs.ref`, `game-pokes.ref` and so on) also exist, they will be used to provide further information to the conversion process, along with any extra files named in the ``RefFiles`` parameter in the :ref:`ref-Config` section, and any other ref files named on the command line.
+If any files named `game*.ref` (e.g. `game.ref`, `game-bugs.ref`, `game-pokes.ref` and so on) also exist in the same directory as `game.skool`, they will be used to provide further information to the conversion process, along with any extra files named in the ``RefFiles`` parameter in the :ref:`ref-Config` section, and any other ref files named on the command line.

 `skool2html.py` supports several options; run it with no arguments to see a list::